zgcharaf/zgcharaf.github.io/about/index.md

 # About Me

 Hello!
-I'm Charaf Zguiouar, a quantitative researcher and data scientist passionate about connecting rigorous analysis with practical decision-making.
-My work spans financial modeling, algorithmic trading, and applied machine learning, with a special interest in how data-driven insights can illuminate complex economic systems.
+I'm Charaf Zguiouar, I have a background in econometrics, machine learning and software engineering.
+Currently working at BNP Paribas and Paris 1 Sorbonne's School of economics as a lecturer.

 ## Research Interests

-- Market microstructure and price formation in emerging markets
+- Market microstructure
-- Systematic investment strategies informed by macroeconomic indicators
+- Agent based models & complexity economics
-- Bayesian methods and probabilistic programming for portfolio construction
+- Bayesian methods and probabilistic programming
-- Responsible AI and reproducible research practices in finance
+- Factor models in risk management & asset management

 ## Current Focus

-I currently lead projects that bring together quantitative finance, software engineering, and product strategy.
-Recent efforts include building internal analytics platforms, mentoring early-career researchers, and translating academic research into deployable tools for stakeholders.

 ## Outside the Office

-When I am not prototyping models or writing, you'll find me exploring contemporary art museums, training for middle-distance races, or experimenting with sourdough hydration levels.

-Let's connect if you would like to collaborate or chat about research, markets, or data storytelling.